DavideFasolo/StorjFileOps/README.md

 # Storj File Operations

-This PHP (very tiny at the moment) library provides functions to interact with a Storj bucket using S3Client from AWS.
+This tiny PHP library provides some functions to interact with a Storj bucket, using S3Client from AWS.

 I made it keeping the functional style in mind (with obvious exception for AWS S3 Client class)